SugarrMango/snake-game/README.md

 - [ ] Snake skins
 - [ ] Coins for buying skins
 - [ ] Add a carousel for the game rules page and add accompanying visuals
-- [ ] Fix the snake's head showing up as a square

 # Homework